carpentries/instructor-training/learners/checkout.md

 ### Languages Other than English

-If you want to do your demonstration in a language other than English, please let us know in advance so that we can attempt to find someone to moderate.
+If you want to do your demonstration in a language other than English, please contact us at [instructor.training@carpentries.org](mailto:instructor.training@carpentries.org).
-We may not be able to accommodate all languages.
+We may not be able to accommodate all languages, but we will do what we can!

 ### Getting Credit